step-security-bot/Mastermind/README.md

     pip install pandas
     ```

-    If you get an error, the dependancies doesn't work on your machine.
+    If you get an error, the dependencies doesn't work on your machine.
 You'll have to find your own way to install the dependencies.

 6. If you're still having trouble, please open an issue on the [GitHub repository](https://github.com/FlysonBot/Mastermind/issues) and we'll try to help you out.
 Or alternatively you can run the program in your [browser](https://colab.research.google.com/github/FlysonBot/Mastermind/blob/main/mastermind_in_colab.ipynb)